 If you make a mistake, or you end up with peaks of icing rather than nice dots, use a damp paintbrush and touch it gently to the royal icing to help it form into a small ball.

-The filigree piping technique has become increasingly popular with brides who love the look of swirls and lace.
+The royal icing filigree piping technique has become increasingly popular with brides who love the look of swirls and lace.
 You can practice this by free-handing a design or by creating your own.
 When doing filigree always think of “S” and “C”.
 Our eyes like the look of those two letters together.

 Clean up any mistakes or tidy up lines with a damp paintbrush.